What is Fingerprinting?

 Different fingerprinting implementations can result in different hashes for the same TLS connection, even though the underlying SSL/TLS protocol remains unchanged.
 This happens due to the various algorithms, parameters, and representations used by different fingerprinting tools.

-For instance, implementation differences when generating the TLS fingerprint may cause hashes found in public databases not be consistent with a locally generated hash.
+For instance, implementation differences when generating the TLS fingerprint may cause hashes found in public databases to be inconsistent with a locally generated hash.

-It is important to be aware of the limitations and differences between various fingerprinting implementations, and to choose the right tool and representation for your specific use case.
-It is also recommended to standardize the representation of fingerprints and to use common hash algorithms to avoid confusion and ensure interoperability between databases.
+Be aware of the limitations and differences between fingerprinting implementations, and choose the right tool and representation for your specific use case.
+Standardising the representation of fingerprints and using common hash algorithms can help avoid confusion and improve interoperability between databases.